YvanKamaro/server-status-monitor/README.md

 1. Interactive input – Add servers via command line with validation
 2. Duplicate prevention – Automatically skips duplicate entries
-3. Status categorization – Splits servers into online, offline, and manage groups
+3. Status categorization – Strips, Splits servers into online, offline, and manage groups
 4. Timestamp tracking – Adds datetime to each entry for audit trail
 5. Smart file handling – Only creates files when servers exist in that category
 6. Console summary – Shows count of servers in each status